GuptaVaibhav01/Big-Mart-Sales-Prediction/README.md

-This is a basic project to predict the sales of Big Mart using XGBoost Regressor model in machine learning.
+In this project we are predicting the sales of Big Mart using XGBoost Regressor model in machine learning.